-- WASHING: On the morning of surgery please shower and thoroughly wash your feet and toes with soap (anti-bacterial if this has been advised) and water.
+- •WASHING: On the morning of surgery please shower and thoroughly wash your feet and toes with soap (anti-bacterial if this has been advised) and water.
 Please do NOT apply any lotion or moisturiser to your foot, ankle or leg.
-Please also ensure you have removed nail polish and any make-up. - CLOTHES: Wear loose fitting clothes to hospital that will fit over a cast, boot or surgical shoe. - FASTING: Fast from the time instructed. - MEDICATIONS: On the day of surgery do NOT take any insulin or diabetes tablets unlessotherwise instructed (if you are normally on insulin please confirm with the rooms that we have this information). - Aspirin do NOT take on the day of surgery. - Any other blood thinners (eg warfarin, Plavix, Iscover, Apixaban) should have been stopped one week before surgery - please disc uss thiswith Dr Zilko if you haven't already. - Otherwise take your normal medications (eg blood pressure tablets) with a small sip of water. - Please also bring your normal medications to hospital if you are staying overnight. - HOSPITAL ADMISSION: Arrive at the hospital at the time advised to you.
-Please bring a book, magazine or music - there is usually waiting time, and this can occasionally be prolonged if operating lists run late due to emergencies.
-Leave valuables & jewellery at home. - SURGICAL BOOT/SHOE: Remember to bring the surgical shoe or boot if this was supplied to you at your appointment.
-Otherwise this will be supplied/brought to the hospital by Dr Zilko.
+Please also ensure you have removed nail polish and any make-up. - •CLOTHES: Wear loose fitting clothes to hospital that will fit over a cast, boot or surgical shoe. - FASTING: Fast from the time instructed.
+This information can be found on your surgery booking confirmation letter. - •MEDICATIONS: On the day of surgery do NOT take any insulin or diabetes tablets unless otherwise instructed (if you are normally on insulin please confirm with the rooms that we have this information). - Aspirin do NOT take on the day of surgery. - Any other blood thinners (eg warfarin, Plavix, Iscover, Apixaban) should have been stopped prior to surgery - please discuss this with Dr Zilko if you haven't already. - Otherwise take your normal medications (eg blood pressure tablets) with a small sip of water. - Please also bring your normal medications to hospital if you are staying overnight. - •HOSPITAL ADMISSION: Arrive at the hospital at the time advised to you.
+This information can be found on your surgery booking confirmation letter.
+Please bring a book, magazine or music there is usually waiting time, and this can occasionally be prolonged if operating lists run late due to emergencies.
+Leave valuables & jewellery at home. - •SURGICAL BOOT: Remember to bring the surgical boot if this was supplied to you at your appointment prior to surgery.
+Otherwise Dr Zilko will bring this to hospital for you. - •SURGICAL SHOE: This will be supplied by the hospital.